 After Delivery Care of Rh Negative Mother giving Birth to Rh +ve Baby

 3. Serum Haemoglobin level: Low hemoglobin below (11 gm/dl) needs to take care of.
-If you have anemia, you must correct anaemia.
+If you have anemia, you must correct anemia.
 Do Peripheral blood film, Serum Iron Profile to detect hematological disorder like Thalassemia.
-Hb Electrophoresis may be needed if you had family history of the congenital hemolytic disease.
+Hb Electrophoresis may be needed if you had a family history of the congenital hemolytic disease.

 4. Ultrasonography: 50–70% of major congenital malformations can be detected.
 If a significant abnormality is suspected, a more detailed scan by a specialist is indicated.
 Anomaly scan is done at 18th week.
+At least 3 USG should be done during the pregnancy period.

 4. Some special tests not for everyone: